zrythm/zrythm/doc/user/getting-started/system-requirements/intro.rst

 Software
 ~~~~~~~~
 - Unix-compatible OS
-- GTK 3.22 or later
+- GTK 3.24 or higher
 - A working JACK setup

 Recommended
 -----------
-We recommend running a fairly modern machine with the following specs
+We recommend running a fairly modern machine with the
-so you can take full advantage of Zrythm.
+following specs so you can take full advantage of
+Zrythm.

 Hardware
 ~~~~~~~~